Community pharmacists usually work in the high street, local and rural pharmacies.

 PSNC, Pharmacy Voice and the British Medical Association have published a joint statement on prescription direction.
 The three organisations discussed the topic at a meeting in August.
 The joint statement is an outcome of this meeting and is intended to be a helpful reminder to pharmacists and GPs of existing guidance.
-The statement can be downloaded by clicking on: Joint statement on prescription direction
+The statement can be downloaded by clicking here: Joint statement on prescription direction

 Last month PSNC published a briefing on this topic including summaries of the regulations and relevant guidance, as well as an update on PSNC’s work in the area.
-This briefing may be of use to contractors and LPCs affected by the issue and can be downloaded by clicking on: PSNC Briefing 095 13 Direction of Prescriptions
+This briefing may be of use to contractors and LPCs affected by the issue and can be downloaded by clicking here: PSNC Briefing 095 13 Direction of Prescriptions

 New briefing on market entry regulations released (Oct 2013)

 1 April 2013 marked a new era in market entry.
 Applications for inclusion in a pharmaceutical list are now considered by NHS England through their area teams.
 The market entry test is now an assessment against the pharmaceutical needs assessment produced by the local authority’s health and wellbeing board (and until they have completed one, the former PCT’s version).
-The exemptions introduced in 2005 have been removed, other than the exception for distance selling pharmacies, and neighbourhoods are no longer relevant for relocations.

 Health on the High Street - Rethinking the role of Community Pharmacy (Oct 2013)